michalslowikowski00/todo-app-task/run-instructions.md

    npm init playwright@latest
    ```

-   In case of any issues go [Playwright](https://playwright.dev/docs/intro#installing-playwright)
+   In case of any issues go and check [Playwright](https://playwright.dev/docs/intro#installing-playwright)

 4. **Run tests**
    Use the following command to execute the Playwright test suite: